checkmarble/marble/README.md

 - Advanced connectors for unstructured data: use documents, GPS points, images… in your rules.
   <br><br>

+#### Premium features

+The core of the decision engine is available in open-source, but some advanced features are only accessible with a lincense (in our cloud offering or on-premise).
+You can find the list of available features in our [pricing page](https://www.checkmarble.com/pricing).

+As long as you are runnig Marble locally with a test setup (using the Firebase auth emulator for end user authentication), you will see all the features, but you will be restricted if you authenticate with a real Firebase auth app.

 ### 💭 **Example Use Cases**

 ---